Galway railway station

-Galway railway station (Ceannt Station, Stáisiún Cheannt) is a railway station which serves the city of Galway in County Galway.
+Galway Railway Station (Ceannt Station, Stáisiún Cheannt) is a railway station which serves the city of Galway in County Galway.

-The station itself is located in the centre of the city in Eyre Square.
+The station is located in Eyre Square.

 It is the terminus station for the Dublin to Galway intercity service and the Limerick to Galway and Athenry to Galway commuter services.

 Description

 There are two platforms at Galway Ceannt; Platform 1 and Platform 2.
 Platform 2 can only be reached via Platform 1.
 Platform 1 is used for terminating/departing trains to Dublin Heuston while Platform 2 (a much shorter platform) is used for departing Limerick services.

 The services which are provided at the station include ticket machines, a booking office, heated waiting rooms, toilets, a café (Starbucks), vending machines, and a telephone box.

 The station also serves as the Bus Éireann depot for Galway City.

 History

-The station opened on 1 August 1851.
+The station was originally planned to be constructed in Renmore, however, the railway authorities were convinced by Fr.
+Peter Daly to construct the Lough Atalia Bridge to bring trains into Eyre Square.
+The bridge was designed by Midland Great Western Railway Engineer in Chief George Willoughby Hemans and the iron castings were supplied by James Stephens Iron Works and engineered by CW Stephens in 1851.

+The station opened on 1 August 1851 and was designed by John Skipton Mulvany, who also designed the adjacent Hardiman Hotel, which was opened on 16 August 1852.
+The original roof was designed by iron founder Richard Turner.

 This made Galway the western terminus of the Midland Great Western Railway giving the city a direct main line to its Broadstone Station terminus in Dublin.

 As the 19th century progressed the rail network in Connacht was expanded, making Galway an important railhead.
 The nearby town of Athenry became a railway junction, giving Galway links to Ennis, Limerick and the south in 1869 and Sligo and the north in 1894.
 In 1895 the MGW opened an extension between Galway and Clifden.

 The 20th century brought increasing road competition, and this led the Great Southern Railways to close the Clifden branch in 1935.

 In the 1970s the state railway authority Córas Iompair Éireann closed the Sligo-Athenry-Ennis line to passenger services.
 It later closed to freight as well.

+In 1936, the original Lough Atalia Bridge was replaced.

-It was given the name Ceannt on 10 April 1966 in commemoration of Éamonn Ceannt, one of the executed leaders of the Easter Rising of 1916.
+On 10 April 1966, the station was named Ceannt Station in commemoration of Éamonn Ceannt, one of the executed leaders of the Easter Rising of 1916.